onlyuser/tor-exit-dl/README.md

 About:
 ------

-tor-exit-dl is a bash script for finding Tor exit nodes.
+tor-exit-dl is a script to find Tor exit nodes.

 Requirements:
 -------------